• Skip to primary navigation

 Tagine can be aesthetically pleasing too.

-They come in vibrant colors and intricate hand-painted patterns.
+They come in bright colors and detailed hand-painted patterns.

 They can serve both as cookware and decorative pieces.